 Banks or the banking sector are under the obligation of Anti-Money Laundering because they are at risk of financial crime.
 AML regulations contain measures that companies must take to detect and prevent financial crimes, and these regulations are determined by AML regulators and are a guide for businesses.
 There are hundreds of local and global regulators in total, doing AML studies in the world.
 Although all regulators aim to prevent financial crimes, regulations vary from country to country and from region to region.

-In this article, we will examine the Financial Action Task Force (FATF), which are global AML regulators in general, and the anti money laundering regulations published by the European Union and the AML obligations of the banking sector.
+In this article, we will examine the Financial Action Task Force (FATF), which are global AML regulators in general, and the anti-money laundering regulations published by the European Union and the AML obligations of the banking sector.

-What is Anti-Money Laundering for Banks?
+What Is Anti-Money Laundering for Banks?

-Why Banks are at Money Laundering Risk?
+Why Are Banks at Money Laundering Risk?

 Banks have been the largest institutions in the field of finance since the past.
 Considering that even a single local bank mediates thousands of financial transactions throughout the day, when we look at the world, millions of financial transactions are realized through banks every day.
 Criminal gangs need financial resources to survive and grow their gangs.